-Q: I am a student planning to enroll full-time in residential and hybrid courses and enter the U.S. for fall 2020.
-Will I need an updated I-20 with remarks showing that I ame enrolled full-time in residential instruction to enter the U.S.?
+Q: I am a student planning to enroll full-time in residential and hybrid courses and enter the U.S. Will I need an updated I-20 with remarks showing that I ame enrolled full-time in residential instruction to enter the U.S.?

 Q: What time zone do I need to consider for distance learning?

 A: To minimize conflicts, faculty have been encouraged to offer classes at the regularly scheduled time while being flexible with students who may have difficulty because of varying time zones.
 Additionally, some classes may move to an asynchronous format where there is no uniform, scheduled class time.
 Office hours will be held in a modified or remote format as determined by each faculty member.